FoxIslandWA.net FoxIslandWA.net Celebrating our 12th Year Online

 Tanglewood Island - Fox Island's 'Lighthouse'

 Fox Island's 'Lighthouse' is a non-functioning lighthouse that at one time was Dr Schultz's office and infirmary and residence/office of a camp director.
 It is located on Tanglewood Island, a privately owned island next to Fox Island.
-The lighthouse was repainted as a Boy Scout project some years ago.
+The lighthouse was repainted as a Boy Scout Eagle service project some years ago.

-Camp TaHaDoWa
+Camp Ta-Ha-Do-Wa

-The Island now called Tanglewood changed names when the camp was built.
-The lighthouse was never used as a navigation aid.
-Dr. Schultz used it for his office for the boys camp and as a dormitory for the camp counselor's.
+Dr. Schultz used it for his office for the boys camp and as a dormitory for the camp counselor's, as well as an infirmary for the camp.
 It was nice adjunct to a first class boy's camp.

 Camp Ta-Ha-Do-Wa Application Form Camp Ta-Ha-Do-Wa Daily Schedule Camp Ta-Ha-Do-Wa Master Plan

-These long lost artifacts from Camp Ta-Ha-Do-Wa in the 1960's include the camp application form, Master Plan and Daily Schedule.
-Thanks to former camper Clint Walker for this look back into the history of Tanglewood Island's beginnings as a youth camp for boys.
+Click to see the full copy of the Camp GuidebookThese long lost artifacts from Camp Ta-Ha-Do-Wa in the 1960's include the camper application form, Master Plan and Daily Schedule.
+Thanks to former campers Clint Walker and Steve Lockitch for this look back into the history of Tanglewood Island's beginnings as a youth camp for boys.

 Tanglewood was at one time an Indian Burial Ground.
 The Indians buried their dead in two ways.
 One, by placing them in canoes together with their possessions and lashing the canoe high off the ground between two trees; the other method, was to bury them in shallow graves, again, together with their possessions.